RitchieLab/LPC/README.md

 To avoid confusion and keep things centralized, PMACS installs and manages common applications in a shared central directory that are available to all the hosts in our cluster.
 The LPC terms these environmental elements as 'modules'.
 Modules can be loaded or unloaded to be made available in your run environment.
-This means that these modules will be available if you were to run a program locally on `sarlacc`, or when you submit a job from a given host (i.e., `sarlacc` or `scisub`).
+This means that these modules will be available if you were to run a program locally or when you submit a job from a given host.
 Terminal commands for working with modules are available at this link:

 https://wiki.pmacs.upenn.edu/pub/LPC#Modules

-Alternatively if some application or package is not available or (for some reason) can't be installed by PMACS under modules, you can install such packages or applications in your home directory (assuming you are logged onto `sarlacc`!).
+Alternatively if some application or package is not available or (for some reason) can't be installed by PMACS under modules, you can install such packages or applications in your home directory.
 Be advised that PMACS provides very limited (if any) support when loading or using such installations on your own.

 ## Using queues